CFDHubUserGuide/UserGuide/AccessToTheCluster.rst

 *Note for long-term users:*

-Users that used to work in login node *nodevg-0-2* should know that new login nodes **can not mount /big-scratch and /fast-scratch directories**.
-These users should migrate their working directory from */big-scratch* or */fast-scratch* to the new */global-scratch* which is only available from new login nodes *nodevg-0-1*, *nodevg-0-3* or *nodevg-0-4*.
-To do so, it is advised to use *scp* command.

-It could be also useful to know that */ARCHIVIO* directory is available from both old or new login nodes.
-It should just be noted that on new login nodes all the volumes in */ARCHIVIO* are mounted on demand as soon as the user access the folders and unmounted after a certain inactivity time.
+All the volumes in */ARCHIVIO* are mounted on demand as soon as the user access the folders and unmounted after a certain inactivity time.

 ..
 GLOBAL SCRATCH LIMITE DOVE LAVORARE, COME MUOVERSI, FARSI CARTELLA GLOBAL E ARCHIVIO
 .. dovrebbe essere capitolo 3.6: